 Day 15 - Jasper to Lake Louise (208km)

 This morning depart on the scenic drive along the Icefields Parkway that takes you through the spine of the Canadian Rockies.
 You view a neverending procession of mammoth mountains, jagged peaks, over 100 glaciers and pristine emerald coloured lakes.
 Along the way see such sights as the Columbia Icefield and take an Ice Explorer ride out onto the glacier (included).
 Also watch for the Sarbach Glacier, Peyto Lake, Bow Lake, with the Bow Glacier providing the backdrop, and Crowfoot Glacier before your arrival into Lake Louise.
 (Please note: Mountain lakes in this region will be frozen through to mid-June).

 Day 16 - Lake Louise to Banff (62km)

 Take the short drive from Lake Louise to Banff.
 Choose the Bow Valley Parkway, beside the Bow River with an option for you to take a stop at Johnston Canyon and walk along the paved footpath to either the lower or upper waterfalls before continuing to Banff.
 This afternoon explore Banf

 Day 17 - Banff Sightseeing (Banff Gondola)

 Drive to Calgary today, along the 1A Highway.
-En-route, you may wish to stop at the historic Cochrane Ranch (not included) before dropping off your rental car at the Calgary International Airport or downtown location.Want to alter anything?
+En-route, you may wish to stop at the historic Cochrane Ranch (not included) before dropping off your rental car at the Calgary International Airport.Want to alter anything?